jparraporcar/bep20query/README.md

 Before you begin, ensure you have met the following requirements:
 - You have installed the latest version of [Node.js and npm](https://nodejs.org/)
-- You have a basic understanding of JavaScript and TypeScript

 ## Installation